Select Your Student Status

 Registering for your first semester of college classes is an exciting milestone, but can also seem overwhelming.
 We encourage you to work with Advising and Academic Support to arrange a schedule that strengthens your weaknesses and builds a solid foundation to a successful college experience.
 Please be aware of the following planning considerations:

 Get Connected is the official start to your BYU-Idaho learning experience, and as a new student you are expected to fully participate.
 At Get Connected you will learn about your role in attending this university, make new friends, become familiar with campus, and more fully understand the opportunities you have while attending BYU-Idaho.
+Find the New Student Checklist.
 For more details, click here.

 If you have settled on a major, you will find your major’s introductory courses in your major's recommended course sequence.
 If you are exploring careers, or if you are looking for an introduction to college life, consider the following options: